-Danielle Jones, 27, is annoyed with having to follow strict rules when the Housing Authority cannot do their job properly.
+Danielle Jones, 27, is annoyed with having to follow strict rules while the Housing Authority cannot do their job properly.

 “I hate it,” said Jones.
 “They want so much and give so little.”

 Jones says that she constantly deals with a lack of hot water and heat in her apartment.
-For her, NYCHA takes months to fix the issues in her apartment, but expects tenants to pay rent on time.
-Another tenant, who prefers to remain anonymous, called housing authority two times to fix the lights in his kitchen with no response back.
+She resents that NYCHA takes months to fix the issues in her apartment, but expects tenants to pay rent on time.
+Another tenant, who prefers to remain anonymous, called the Housing Authority two times to fix the lights in his kitchen and received no response in return.

 Even the front door is an inconvenience, leaving seniors to struggle to push and pull the door on a daily basis.

-My building is in horrible condition, but there are other housing complexes that deal with even worse conditions.
-In 2016, the Ali family, a family of 10, were living with no bathroom and kitchen at the Queensbridge Houses, preventing the family to shower or drink water.
+My building is in horrible condition, but there are other housing complexes that suffer from even worse conditions.
+In 2016, the Ali family, a family of 10, were living with no bathroom and kitchen at the Queensbridge Houses, preventing the family from showering or drinking water.
 Their toilet even exploded at one point.
 Due to the horrible conditions, NYCHA had to pay to move the family to a local hotel for a week.

-Out of desperation, Councilman Jimmy Van Bramer invited local news affiliate ABC and their investigative series, 7 on your side, just for Housing to pay attention to these problems.
+Out of desperation, Councilman Jimmy Van Bramer invited local news affiliate ABC and their investigative series, 7 On Your Side, so that NYCHA would pay attention to these problems.

-The Ali’s aren’t alone, as there are countless families in similar situations.
-For instance, Norma Concepcion, a resident at Canarsie Breukelen Houses in Brooklyn, had to send her 11-year-old son to live with his grandmother because the mold in her apartment was affecting his asthma.
-Concepcion no longer calls the agency for repairs because NYCHA inspectors only have residents sign forms to show that they inspected apartments, but never return to actually fix the issues that they were called in for.
+The Alis aren’t alone, as there are countless families in similar situations.
+For instance, Norma Concepcion, a resident at Canarsie Breukelen Houses in Brooklyn, had to send her 11-year-old son to live with his grandmother because the mold in their apartment was affecting his asthma.
+Concepcion no longer calls NYCHA for repairs because NYCHA inspectors only have residents sign forms to show that they inspected apartments, but never return to actually fix the issues for which they were called in to inspect.

-Board members of the agency even established an “internal purposes only” clause to keep the data report hiding from the public eye.
+Board members of NYCHA even established an “internal purposes only” clause to keep the data report hidden from the public eye.

 In federal court on Monday, an 80-page civil complaint document was released by Geoffrey S. Berman, the United States Attorney in Manhattan.
 According to de Blasio, NYCHA chose to accept the consent decree rather than face trial.
 The consent decree allows the court to appoint management to monitor the $1.2 billion dollars in funds for the next five years, including the $200 million that is given to the agency every year.
 During the federal investigation of NYCHA, numerous illegal coverups were discovered that go against basic human rights.

 It was uncovered that between 2010 and 2016, about 19 children were contaminated by lead poisoning due to peeling paint in apartments.
-In some housing complexes, staff members will shut off water before inspectors arrived so ongoing leaks will not be visible and turn it off when they leave.
-NYCHA even had the audacity to give out how-to manuals for their maintenance workers to cover up problems, such as replace doors and windows with plywood to hide the deteriorated conditions.
+In some housing complexes, staff members will shut off water before inspectors arrived so ongoing leaks will not be visible and turn it back on when they leave.
+NYCHA even had the audacity to give out how-to manuals for their maintenance workers to cover up problems, such as replacing doors and windows with plywood to hide the deteriorated conditions.

-The agency needs sufficient management reform and to face trial because it is inexcusable how children and tenants have to live with such horrible conditions and injustice.
+The agency needs extensive management reform because it is inexcusable that children and tenants have to live under such horrible conditions.

-These problems occur doing the most dire situations, but they can be fixed.
+These problems engender the direst situations, but they can be fixed.
 I have hope these changes will be addressed because nothing lasts forever.